Pradhyumna789/Building_Intepreter_In_GOLang/README.md

 ## Getting Started

-To get started with the GoInterpreter project, follow these steps:
+To get started with the Building_Intepreter_In_GOLang project, follow these steps:

 Clone the repository:
 git clone https://github.com/Pradhyumna789/Building_Intepreter_In_GOLang.git